zenika-open-source/oss.zenika.com/content/white-paper/preparing-your-project-being-open-sourced/index.md

 Conference Hall is an opened SaaS platform to manage call for papers and speakers submissions for your conferences and meetups.
 Speaker writes a talk once and can submit it to every events of the platform.

-This section is the first thing a newcomer will read on your project, you need to catch his attention.
+This section is the first thing a newcomer will read on your project, you need to catch their attention.

 Another important part to document in your readme is how to install and use your project.
 It is essential for _users_ to be able to easily test it.
 Gatsby does a good job explaining how to have a website [running in 5 minutes](https://github.com/gatsbyjs/gatsby#-get-up-and-running-in-5-minutes) with their cli.

 Last but not least, you should provide instructions for future contributors.
-A section that links your contributing guide is enough most of the time.
+A section that links to your contributing guide is enough most of the time.

 A [template](https://www.makeareadme.com/#template-1) is available on makeareadme.com.
 It contains all the sections we talked about.
 You can find more information about how to write a good readme on this website.
 You can also use tools to generate your readme like [readme-md-generator](https://github.com/kefranabg/readme-md-generator).
 It fills it with information extracted from git configuration or your `package.json` file if your project is made with JavaScript.
 You can find [readme generators](https://github.com/search?utf8=%E2%9C%93&q=generate+readme&type=Repositories) for various languages on GitHub.